Dining up north: Longville to Walker

 The bar is roomy and has a unique underlit front bar, daily happy hours and entertainment every weekend.
 As part of a larger hospitality group, the Chase and 502 are professionally managed, with staff keeping a close eye on food and service levels.

-Traveling north out of Walker, you'll see the best of our Best Bets.
-The Boulders (218-547-1006), operated by chef/owner Jeff Hanson and hostess/owner Nancy Hanson, has a tasteful dining room, with a small bar on one side and distant lake views on the other.
+Traveling north out of Walker, you'll see The Boulders (218-547-1006).
+Operated by chef/owner Jeff Hanson and hostess/owner Nancy Hanson, has a tasteful dining room, with a small bar on one side and distant lake views on the other.

 Jeff and Nancy built Arthur's Restaurant, south of Walker, into a huge success before splitting with their partners to do their own thing with The Boulders.

 Jeff’s addictive crab-crusted grouper and penne jambalaya (copied and now served by most restaurants within 50 miles) may make you reluctant to try other menu items, but you must.

 Menu pricing is reasonable, but, as at many restaurants, entrees no longer include a salad choice.
 The side-salad options are a bit pricey.The senior menu caters to smaller appetites, and with a generous nod to the locals, it is served all night every night during the off season.
 A restaurant has a whole different feel with visibly active owners, and when owners are as talented as these, the restaurant rises to the top of our list.

 A bit farther north and worth the trip is The Ranch House Supper Club (218-547-1540).
 This is the kind of whimsical place — it has covered-wagon booths and a bathtub salad bar — that puts a smile on your face.

 They have all-you-can-eat dinner specials every night, hot popovers and pricing that makes eating out cost little more than eating at home.